google/WebFundamentals/src/content/en/updates/2018/05/webxr.md

 ### End the XR session

-An XR session may end for several reasons, including ending by your own code through a call to XRSession.end().
+An XR session may end for several reasons, including ending by your own code through a call to `XRSession.end()`.
 Other causes include the headset being disconnected or another application taking control of it.
-This is why a well-behaved application should monitor the end event and when it occurs discard the session and renderer objects.
+This is why a well-behaved application should monitor the end event and when it occurs, discard the session and renderer objects.
 An XR session once ended cannot be resumed.